Erika L. Little, DVM, MBA, MS, DACVS

 Phone: 465-4161 ext 401-1185

-Location: LATF Room#: 36-217
+Location: LATF Room #36-217

 Biography

-Originally from the San Francisco Bay Area, Dr. Little completed a Bachelor of Science degree in Equine Science at Colorado State University.
-Attending veterinary school at Ross University, she received her DVM degree from Kansas State University.
-Upon graduation from Kansas State University, Dr. Little joined a mixed animal practice in Wyoming prior to returning to Kansas to pursue a rotating equine internship, followed by a large animal surgical residency completed at Auburn University.
-During residency, Dr. Little completed a Master of Science degree evaluating the effects of intravenous hyaluronic acid supplementation in horses.
-She is a board-certified equine surgeon and practiced in Nevada from 2007 until 2013, returning to teach large animal surgery lecture and laboratories at Ross University (RUSVM).
-In 2020, Dr. Little completed her MBA which she undertook to improve her business acumen.
+Dr. Little is a board-certified large animal surgeon, Associate Dean for Clinical Affairs and Professional Opportunities and is an Associate Professor of Large Animal Surgery at Ross University.
+Originally from the San Francisco Bay Area, she completed a Bachelor of Science degree in Equine Science at Colorado State University and received her DVM degree from Kansas State University in 2001.
+Upon graduation, Dr. Little joined a mixed animal practice in Wyoming prior to returning to Kansas to pursue a rotating equine internship, followed by a large animal surgical residency and Master of Science degree completed at Auburn University.

 Education